enhancedocs/docs/docs/index.md

 Curious to know how it works in action?
 Just give a search on this site!
 This site is powered by EnhanceDocs Search!

 Not convinced by our example?
-Check [this other](https://enhancedocs.github.io/chroma-docs/) out from chroma open-source vector database
+Check [this other](https://wix-incubator.github.io/obsidian/) out from obsidian the dependency injection framework for React and React Native applications.

 ## Our support to the open-source community